edgedb/edgedb/docs/stdlib/set.rst

 -----------

-.. eql:operator:: if..else: set of anytype if bool else set of anytype \
+.. eql:operator:: if..else: if bool then set of anytype else set of anytype \
                                 -> set of anytype

     .. versionadded:: 4.0